opus-online/angular-seed/README.md

     - [List of installed hooks](#markdown-header-list-of-installed-hooks)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-**opus-angular-seed**

-This repository is a collection of best practices used in developing single page applications at [Opus Online](http://opusonline.co/)

 # Getting Started